NickRance/BuechnerQuoteCleaner/Readme.md

 ## Solution
 Use a "Blacklist" to filter out quotes from the quote dataset that are likely to contain controversial words.
-The quotes that could be controversial are placed in a (flagged file)[./flagged.csv] The quotes that don't contain any blacklisted words are placed in a (clean file)[./clean.csv]
+The quotes that could be controversial are placed in a [flagged file](./flagged.csv) The quotes that don't contain any blacklisted words are placed in a [clean file](./clean.csv)